joshuagryphon/plastid/docs/source/examples/using_masks.rst

 For this purpose, `numpy`_ and `SciPy`_ offer masking tools for numerical data in the modules :mod:`numpy.ma` and :mod:`scipy.stats.mstats`.

-In genomics, specific regions of the genome -- e.g. transposons and repetitive sequences -- are prone to yield missing or unreliable data, because reads from :term:`high-throughput sequencing` experiments will :term:`multimap <multimapping>` equally well to each instance of the repeated sequence, creating
+In genomics, specific regions of the genome -- e.g. paralogs, transposons and repetitive sequences -- are prone to yield missing or unreliable data, because reads from :term:`high-throughput sequencing` experiments will :term:`multimap <multimapping>` equally well to each instance of the repeated sequence, creating